Macquarie Island: Eradication of rabbits, rats and mice

 On 4 June 2007, a media release by Malcolm Turnbull, Federal Minister for Australia's Environment and Water Resources Board, announced that the Australian and Tasmanian Governments had reached an agreement to jointly fund the eradication of rodent pests, including rabbits, to protect Macquarie Island's World Heritage values.
-The plan, estimated to cost $24 million Australian dollars, was based on mass baiting the island similar to an eradication program on Campbell Island, New Zealand, to be followed with teams of dogs trained by Steve Austin over a maximum seven-year period.
+The plan, estimated to cost A$24 million, was based on mass baiting the island similar to an eradication program on Campbell Island, New Zealand, to be followed with teams of dogs trained by Steve Austin over a maximum seven-year period.
 The baiting was expected to inadvertently affect kelp gulls, but greater-than-expected bird deaths caused the program to be suspended.
 Other species killed by the baits include giant petrels, black ducks and skuas.

 In February 2012, The Australian newspaper reported that rabbits, rats and mice had been nearly eradicated from the island.
 In April 2012 the hunting teams reported the extermination of 13 rabbits that had survived the 2011 baiting; the last five were found in November 2011, including a lactating doe and four kittens.
 No fresh rabbit signs were found up to July 2013.

 On 8 April 2014, Macquarie Island was officially declared pest-free, after seven years of conservation efforts.
 This achievement was the largest successful island pest-eradication program attempted to that date.
 In May 2024, it was reported that the island had remained free of pests for 10 years, with vegetation flourishing.

 Populations of multiple bird species have begun to recover.
-The white-headed petrel (Pterodroma lessonii) that was close to extinction by 2001 has shown a large increase in breeding success, and the population is now slowly increasing.
+Specifically, this resulted in a 21.2% decrease in the extinction risk for local bird species between 2010 and 2020.
+This local conservation success provided a slight counterbalance to broader national declines in Australian bird species survival during the same decade.
+The white-headed petrel (Pterodroma lessonii) that was close to extirpation by 2001 has shown a large increase in breeding success, and the population is now slowly increasing.
 Two other species of petrel, the grey petrel (Procellaria cinerea) and blue petrel (Halobaena caerulea) that were extinct on the main island from the 1900s, have now returned.
 Their populations are increasing at around 10% per annum.
+In 2024, giant petrels and skuas are returning to their numbers of before the baiting.
 However, ongoing monitoring, along with measures such as the use of biosecurity dogs to check cargo with the island as its destination are necessary, as there are new threats such as climate change and avian influenza.
 Ongoing monitoring programs are funded by the federal government.